-General Program RequirementsIn order to qualify for this benefit program, you must be a resident of the state of New Mexico.
+General Program RequirementsIn order to qualify for this program, you must be a resident of the state of New Mexico.
 Preference may be given to:

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

 Application ProcessTo apply, please contact your local Weatherization service provider.